 It was wonderful.
 I didn’t want to leave and only got out of the water when my parents insisted we do so.
 My brother and I spent the entire time giggling and trying different ways to turn in the water, executing complicated yoga poses and trying to swim despite the current.
 I was so tempted to go out a long way.
 However, it seems the water can be quite lethal and no one wanted to accompany me, so I did not.
 Continue reading

 Kfar Menachem is sweet enough.
-We toured the kibbutz with a friend of my mother’s from her late teenage years and then met with another friend of hers for supper at a very very tasty Druze restaurant located beside (or as part of) a gas station.
-We stayed at a nearby kibbutz, where we felt that the lodging was over-priced, the cafeteria was hard to find, and the people were hardly friendly.
+We toured the kibbutz with a friend of my mother’s from her late teenage years and met with another friend of hers for supper at a very very tasty Druze restaurant located beside (or as part of) a gas station.
+We stayed at a nearby kibbutz, where we felt that the lodging was over-priced, the cafeteria was hard to find, and the people were unfriendly.
 This being his first experience of Israel outside of Jerusalem, my father was unimpressed.
 Continue reading

-On our final day in Jerusalem, my family and I finally visited the City of David, which I had been wanting to go to for a very long time.
+On our final day in Jerusalem, my family and I finally visited the City of David (Ir David), which I had been wanting to go to for a very long time.
 I was excited and slightly apprehensive as the organization that runs the City of David, Elad, has a very political agenda and I didn’t feel entirely comfortable giving them my money.

 Elad is an organisation whose stated mission is to “Judaize East Jerusalem” and has been behind the controversial eviction of Palestinian families within the City of David, which is in the East Jerusalem neighbourhood of Silwan.
-In recent months, a Palestinian community center in Silwan has been slated for demolishment to make room for a parking lot and tourist center near the City of David.
+In recent months, a Palestinian community center in Silwan has been slated for demolition to make room for a parking lot and tourist center near the City of David.
 This Palestinian community center was the only one of its kind in this neighbourhood.
 Elad has also backed the settlements in Silwan.
 Continue reading